-In May 2019, the Company entered into a credit arrangement (the "Bank of America Credit Agreement") with a financial institution for a term loan for \$50,000 (the "Bank of America Term Loan"), which bore an interest rate quoted as LIBOR + 300 Basis Points (BPS).
-As of September 30, 2022 and December 31, 2021, the outstanding principal on the Bank of America Term Loan was \$0 and \$37,500, respectively.
+In May 2019, the Company entered into a credit arrangement (the "Bank of America Credit Agreement") for a term loan of \$50.0 million (the "Bank of America Term Loan"), which bore an interest rate quoted as LIBOR + 300 Basis Points.

-The Bank of America Credit Agreement also included a line of credit arrangement, under which the Company could borrow up to \$10,000.
+The Bank of America Credit Agreement also included a line of credit arrangement, under which the Company could borrow up to \$10.0 million.
 The line was set to expire in May of 2024 and was secured by all assets of the Company.
-The Company did not draw on the line of credit during the three and nine months ended September 30, 2022 and 2021.
+The Company did not draw on the line of credit during the year ended December 31, 2022.

-In connection with obtaining the Bank of America Credit Agreement in May of 2019, the Company incurred lender's fees and related attorney's fees of \$1,108.
+In connection with obtaining the Bank of America Credit Agreement in May of 2019, the Company incurred lender's fees and related attorney's fees of \$1.1 million.
 The Company capitalized these costs and was amortizing these to interest expense over the maturity of the Bank of America Term Loan.
-The balance on the Bank of America Term Loan is presented in the condensed consolidated balance sheet net of the related debt issuance costs.
-Amortization expense related to the debt issuance costs on the Bank of America Credit Agreement was \$0 and \$55 for the three months ended September 30, 2022 and 2021, respectively, and \$91 and \$166 for the nine months ended September 30, 2022 and 2021, respectively.
-At June 30, 2022, the remaining unamortized Bank of America debt issuance costs of \$445 were written off as a loss from extinguishment of debt in the Company's condensed consolidated statements of income and comprehensive income upon extinguishment of the Bank of America Credit Agreement.
+Amortization expense related to the debt issuance costs on the Bank of America Credit Agreement was \$0.09 million for the year ended December 31, 2022.
+At the Closing Date, the remaining unamortized Bank of America debt issuance costs of \$0.4 million were written off as a loss from extinguishment of debt in the Company's consolidated statements of income (loss) and comprehensive income (loss) upon extinguishment of the Bank of America Credit Agreement.